StefanT123/til/linux/hexdump_compiled_file.md

 # Hexdump compiled file

-The hexdump command allows you to dump the contents of a compiled/executable file in a readable hexadecimal format.
-Adding the -C flag includes a sidebar with a formatted version of that row of hexadecimal.

 The hexdump command can output the contents of a compiled/executable file in a readable hexadecimal format.
 The key is adding the -C flag.
 When added it will include a sidebar with a formatted version of that row of hexadecimal.

 For example, if we have this Example java class: